oniani/oniani.github.io/content/music/index.md

 - The O'Reillys and the Paddyhats - Barrels of Whiskey
 - The O'Reillys and the Paddyhats - Chief of the Sea
 - The O'Reillys and the Paddyhats - Irish Way
 - The O'Reillys and the Paddyhats - Paddyhats
+- The O'Reillys and the Paddyhats - Paddyhats
 - The O'Reillys and the Paddyhats - Yesterday's Rebel
 - The Real McKenzies - Chip